Mattizza/DART-measure/README.md

 Of course, this is just a way of combining the two statistics, and there are plenty of other ways to do that.
-Nevertheless, the proposed measure gives enough flexibility to choose which characteristic the desired model should have.
-A important parameter that allows to try several different configurations is the *precision*, which is a positive real number that represents the importance we give to the stability of the model.
+Nevertheless, the proposed measure gives enough **flexibility** to choose which characteristic the desired model should have.
+An important parameter that allows to try several different configurations is the *precision*, which is a positive real number that represents the importance we give to the stability of the model.

 ---